 For dinner that evening we had no plans and were totally winging it.
 We usually don’t go on a trip and not research restaurants beforehand, but this trip we were seriously just flying by the seat of our pants.
 So, without even checking Yelp we walked a few blocks to Antica Pizzeria & Ristorante.
 The place was busy but we were seated quickly.
 We split two pizzas (and a bottle of wine) which were very fresh and tasty!
 I was pleasantly surprised that we found a great restaurant on the whim.

 The next morning, we walked back down Clifton Hill and stopped in to play some games in an arcade.
 Next, we were off to check off something I’ve had on my own bucket-list for a long time now.
 I have always wanted to ride on the Maid of the Mist!
-However, since we were on the Canadian side we rode it’s equivalent, the Hornblower Niagara Cruises.
+However, since we were on the Canadian side we rode its equivalent, the Hornblower Niagara Cruises.
 I read that the Maid of the Mist was once on both the US and Canadian sides but the Hornblower replaced it for the Canadian side.
 The research I did explained the two cruises are essentially the same experience, same lines, same falls, and same price.
 All I can say is the experience of going right up to the falls was more amazing in real life than I could have ever imagined.
+If you want to find out how the Candian side compares to the American side of the Niagara Falls check out this post: US v Canada Niagara Falls.

 My two kids looked so cute in their (complimentary) kid sized ponchos and let me tell you, we really needed those things.
 Our younger daughter did not enjoy the water spraying in her face at all.
 Although I think she was still excited to be so close to the pouring water.
 It was pretty rocky on the boat when you got close to the larger falls and was tricky to open your eyes up.
 It was definitely an experience I will never forget and one that you just need to see to understand how awesome it was.